 Enquiries

+Student category

-Student category Contact details
+Contact details

-Current and Commencing Students Email student.centre@canberra.edu.au
+Current and Commencing Students

+Email student.centre@canberra.edu.au

+Prospective Domestic Students

+Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226)

 Download your course guide

 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 10, May, 2025
+Printed on 06, May, 2025

-University of Canberra, Bruce ACT 2617 Australia

-+61 2 6201 5111

-ABN 81 633 873 422

-CRICOS 00212K

-TEQSA Provider ID: PRV12003 (Australian University)

-UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
-We wish to acknowledge

-and respect their continuing culture and the contribution they make to the life of Canberra and the region.
+University of Canberra, Bruce ACT 2617 Australia +61 2 6201 5111 ABN 81 633 873 422 CRICOS 00212K TEQSA Provider ID: PRV12003 (Australian University) UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
+We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
 We also acknowledge all other First Nations Peoples on whose lands we gather.